Preki: International

 Originally from Yugoslavia, Preki was living and working in the U.S. in 1985 but when he was offered a spot on the U.S. national team he applied for U.S. citizenship which was granted on October 25, 1996.
-He made his debut for the United States on November 3, 1996 against Guatemala at the age of 33, making him one of the oldest players to make an international debut.
+He made his debut for the United States on November 3, 1996, against Guatemala at the age of 33, making him one of the oldest players to make an international debut.
 Preki played a total of 28 games for the U.S., scoring four goals, one of them to beat Brazil at the 1998 Gold Cup.
-Two of those games, including one against his native Yugoslavia (now Serbia), came in the 1998 FIFA World Cup.
 He made his last appearance for the national team in a 2–0 loss away to Costa Rica in World Cup qualifying on September 5, 2001.

 International goals

 Coaching career

 Upon the appointment of Bob Bradley as the United States national team head coach, Preki was promoted as head coach of Chivas USA for the 2007 Major League Soccer season.

 Preki left Chivas "by mutual consent" on November 12, 2009, following Chivas' failure to progress to the latter stages of the MLS playoffs.
 He became head coach of Toronto FC on November 19, 2009.
 However, Preki didn't last the 2010 MLS season with Toronto, being fired along with General Manager Mo Johnston on September 14, 2010.
 Under Preki, Toronto qualified for the 2010–11 CONCACAF Champions League after winning the 2010 Canadian Championship.

 On July 15, 2013, after nearly three years out of coaching, Preki was named head coach of the USL Professional Division (now United Soccer League) expansion Sacramento Republic FC in advance of their inaugural 2014 season.
 He won the USL Pro Championship game in September 2014 with the club.
 On July 8, 2015, Preki announced his resignation from his post to take up a coaching role in the United Kingdom.

 On October 12, 2016, USL club Saint Louis FC introduced Preki as its coach for the upcoming 2017 season.
 On November 20, 2017, Saint Louis FC relieved Preki of his coaching duties.

 In January 2018, Preki was hired as an assistant coach to Brian Schmetzer with the Seattle Sounders FC.